Learn how to make a wood bead snowman ornament for your Christmas tree using simple craft supplies! Easy for both adults and kids.

 Skills Required: Beginner.
 You’ll be painting small beads with acrylic paint, sanding, using a drill, and threading everything on baker’s twine.
 If you’ve crafted before this will be no problem.

 I absolutely love snowmen!
-If I had to pick my two favorite “characters” or symbols of the Christmas season, it would be snowmen and gingerbread men.
+If I had to pick my two favorite “characters” or symbols of the Christmas or winter season, it would be snowmen and gingerbread men.
 They always make me happy!

 Happiness.
 And we all need a little bit of that during the holidays, right?
 I think so.